Shinyo (suicide motorboat): Characteristics

-The similar Maru-Ni, which were used by the Imperial Japanese Army, were equipped with two depth charges, and were not actually suicide boats, as the idea was to drop the depth charges and then turn around before the explosion took place.
-Although the chances of the boat and crew surviving the wave from the explosion might seem slim, a small number of crewmen successfully escaped.
-The depth charges used were known as the Experimental Manufacture Use 120 kg Depth Charge, and were armed by a delayed-action pull igniter.
+The similar Maru-Ni, operated by the Imperial Japanese Army, were equipped with two depth charges and were not actually suicide boats, as the concept involved dropping the depth charges and escaping before detonation.
+Although survival chances against the blast wave appeared slim, a small number of crewmen successfully escaped.
+The depth charges were designated as the Experimental Manufacture Use 120 kg Depth Charge and were armed by a delayed-action pull igniter.